riboseinc/jekyll-theme-open-project/CI_OPS.md

 # Setting up the site with continuous delivery via Gitlab CI and AWS

-This summarizes a couple simple CD setup options with single repository branch (master) getting automatically built and deployed to a public AWS S3 bucket and served through your chosen domain name.
+This summarizes a couple simple CD setup options with single main repository branch getting automatically built and deployed to a public AWS S3 bucket and served through your chosen domain name.

 ## Outcome

-After each push to master branch, the site will be built and deployed to S3, updating live site under corresponding domain.
+After each push to the main branch, the site will be built and deployed to S3, updating live site under corresponding domain.

 ## Option 1: GitHub + Rakefile + Travis CI + AWS S3